-The virus and Zika fever are now appearing in the United States with southern Florida presenting the majority of cases.
-There is local transmission risk in Miami-Dade county and potential risk in Broward and Palm Beach counties.
-There have now been cases reported in southern Texas (Brownsville area) and in Utah.
+The virus and Zika fever have been appearing in the United States with southern Florida presenting the majority of cases.
+Transmission risks were previously issued for Miami-Dade county and potentially for Broward and Palm Beach counties, for southern Texas (Brownsville area), and Utah.
 Please follow this link to the CDC website to stay current on locations that have a risk of Zika.

 Compiled using information from the following sources: